Suzuco/Overlay_SuzuMod/README.md

  Vertical 竖排 | https://suzuco.github.io/Overlay_SuzuMod/miniparse+v.html

 ---
 Modified and re-written from template of [the plugin](https://github.com/ngld/OverlayPlugin), designed for use with the plugin.
-Simply direct your ACT Overlay Plugin to the URL listed above.
+Simply direct your ACT Overlay Plugin to one of the URL listed above that you prefer :)

 Originally designed to fit ultra-wide monitors, this overlay features dynamic DPS and HPS bars to display the percentage of damage and **effective** healing (healers only) accordingly, with transparent background and vivid light bars.